codepilotsf/ezpz-ui/src/routes/(home)/+page.md

 for your own alternate versions of LIB/UI components that are styled differently from the rest.

 There are also CSS custom properties available for individual components.
-For example, the Alert component will use the global `--ui-radius` value by default.
+For example, the Alert component will use the global `--ui-border-radius` value by default.
 But you can change the default border radius for only Alert components like this:

 ```css